Environments

 • Create a first Production environment

-• Add Development and Staging when you need separate stages
+• Add Development and Staging when you need separate infrastructure and release flow

 • Add client or hotfix environments only when needed

-• Example: a security hotfix environment with separate credentials
+• Example: a security hotfix environment with separate servers and credentials

 • Example: a staging environment for demoing work in progress